One PH: History

-On March 17, 2020, One PH along with One News, temporarily suspended its regular programming as an effect of the Luzon-wide "enhanced community quarantine" due to the COVID-19 pandemic.
-The news channel aired the special edition of One News Now.
+On March 17, 2020, One PH and One News temporarily suspended their regular programming during the Luzon-wide "enhanced community quarantine" in response to the COVID-19 pandemic, with the news channel airing a special edition of One News Now.

-On May 22, 2020, One PH successfully began conducting test transmissions on digital terrestrial television via DWET-TV subchannel 5.3 in Mega Manila.
-This development signifies the reinstatement of Radyo5's "RadyoVision" format on free-to-air television after its predecessor, AksyonTV carried over most of the radio station's programs from 2011 to 2019.
-This would later spread out in other cities of the Philippines starting in mid-2021, in preparation for the launching of the network's DTTB service, Sulit TV.
+On May 22, 2020, One PH began conducting successful test transmissions on digital terrestrial television via DWET-TV subchannel 5.3 in Mega Manila.
+This development marked the reinstatement of Radyo5's "RadyoVision" format on free-to-air television after its predecessor, AksyonTV, had carried over most of the radio station's programs from 2011 to 2019.
+Starting in mid-2021, this arrangement would also spread to other cities in the Philippines in preparation for the launch of the network's DTTB service Sulit TV.

-In December 2020, Cignal TV and Philstar Media Group took over the operations and programming of Radyo5 respectively.
-With this development, some of the station's programs aired their respective final episodes during the final weeks of December 2020.
-On January 1, 2021, One PH's programming (except for overnight slots) was integrated into the programming schedule of Radyo5.
+In December 2020, Cignal TV and Philstar Media Group took over the operations and programming, respectively, of Radyo5.
+With this development, some of the station's programs aired final episodes during the last weeks of December 2020.
+On January 1, 2021, One PH's programming was integrated into the programming schedule of Radyo5, with the exception of the overnight slots.

-On January 1, 2021, all programs of One PH are simulcast on One Sports via live streaming on its website, as well as 92.3 Radyo5 True FM (except overnight slots).
+On January 1, 2021, all programs on One PH were simulcast on One Sports via live streaming on its website, joining Radyo5 92.3 News FM's live streaming there, with the exception of its overnight slots.
 The livestream later reverted to One Sports a few days later.

-On February 1, 2024, One PH was removed from TV5's digital TV subchannel lineup and was replaced by the mirror feed of RPTV, a joint venture of TV5 and Nine Media/RPN which replaced CNN Philippines in analog TV channel 9 and digital TV channel 19.
-However, selected programming from One PH is carried over to RPTV, and the former remains available on Cignal, as well as on other cable and satellite TV operators nationwide.
+On February 1, 2024, One PH was removed from TV5's digital TV subchannel lineup and was replaced by the mirror feed of RPTV, a joint venture of TV5 and Nine Media/RPN that replaced CNN Philippines on analog TV channel 9 and digital TV channel 19.
+However, selected programming from One PH was carried over to RPTV, and this programming remains available on Cignal and Streamtech-owned Planet Cable, as well as on other cable and satellite TV operators nationwide.

+On August 29, 2026, One PH made a return to digital free TV after a nearly two-and-a-half-year hiatus, albeit with just a test broadcast on channel 51.